-Mayor Michael Bloomberg has banned smoking in New York City, as well as Trans-fats in restaurants, and he had forced chain restaurants to put calorie counts on menus, and he got sugary soft drinks out of city and school vending machines.
+Mayor Michael Bloomberg has banned smoking in New York City as well as Trans-fats in restaurants.
+He had forced chain restaurants to put calorie counts on menus, and he got sugary soft drinks out of city and school vending machines.

 Agave nectar is mostly fructose.
 This is why agave has a low glycemic index.
 Many people believe that since the sugar in fruit is fructose that this means fructose is automatically healthy.
 It is, in small amounts, with fruit fiber, fruit vitamins, fruit minerals, and all of the other nutrition in fruit.
 When whole fruits are consumed, the fructose is absorbed more slowly.
 With agave nectar there is nothing to slow the absorption.

 Is stevia a good sugar replacement?
 Yes, up to a point.
 Sugar addicted people must stop and heal before switching to stevia.

 Now, many readers may believe that since fructose is fruit sugar, it is “healthy sugar”.
 It isn’t.
 Refined fructose is no better than refined glucose.